bknguyen11/bknguyen11/README.md

 - 👋 Hi, I’m Bao Khanh Nguyen
-- 👀 I’m currently a first-year PhD Statistics student at the University of Edinburgh
+- 👀 I’m currently a PhD Statistics student at the University of Edinburgh (U.K.)
 - 🌱 I’m working on Bayesian statistics and machine learning to analyse high-dimensional data
 - ⚡ Fun fact: I love travelling, and I have been to 24 countries.